ksh93/ksh_oldfork/README.md

 4. No 100% bug compatibility.
 Broken and undocumented behaviour gets fixed.
 5. No bureaucracy, no formalities.
 Just fix it, or report it: create issues, send pull requests.
 Every interested party is invited to contribute.
+6. To help increase everyone's understanding of this code base, fixes and significant changes should be fully documented in commit messages.

 ## Why?